fandm-college/rcs.github.io/slurm/01_sbatch.md

 ### Recommendation 1: When ntasks is 20 or greater

 If the number of tasks is 20 or greater, then we strongly recommend also using the --nodes  or --ntasks-per-node directive to use more than one node.
 The short reason (without getting into too many technical details) is that it makes the task of scheduling jobs a little bit easier.
-When, only --ntasks is specified, we have seen issues where jobs have been held in the queue indefinitely until released by the cluster administrator.
+When, only --ntasks is specified, we have seen issues where jobs have been held in the queue indefinitely until we released the job manually.

 ### How do I determine the value for ntasks (i.e., how many CPUs do I need)?